Complete Guide On How To Sell A Used Car

 In most cases, however, you will get a better deal selling privately.
 Although it is more work, you will generally be able to sell your used car for more to a private buyer.
 The out-of-pocket expenses of getting it ready and advertising will be worth the better payout.

-Advertise Your Car
+How To Advertise Your Car For Sale

 Your next step in the process is to advertise your car for sale.
 Take your time on this one and follow the steps below to get it just right.
 With anything that you are selling, every aspect counts.

-How to List Your Car for Sale
+List Car For Sale

 Now comes the fun part, listing your car.
 Social media has made it easier than ever to get the word out when you are selling something.
 You can also tell family and friends and also put an old fashioned "for sale" sign in the window for passersby to see.

-Write a Complete and Accurate Description
+Write A Complete & Accurate Description

 When writing your ad, be as detailed as possible.
 The more information you can provide, the fewer questions buyers will need to ask.
 Don't overlook grammar and spelling; have someone proofread your ad to make sure it's accurate.

-Facts About the Car
+Facts About The Car

 Be sure to include the year, make, model, and trim level of your used car.
 Don't forget to mention the color, condition, any added features you purchased after-market, the mileage, and of course your asking price.

-Features That will Appeal to Buyers
+Features That Will Appeal To Buyers

 Some common shorthand included in used car ads can sometimes generate interest with buyers.
 Words that might pique extra interest for your vehicle are: